DaedalusHub/LambdaGPT/README.md

 "<API_GATEWAY_INVOKE_URL>"
 ```

+## Manual Deployment ##

-To deploy manually, make sure to have the following files in your working directory before running Terraform, :
+Ensure the following files are in your working directory before running Terraform:

-1. openai_python_layer.zip - The zip file containing the openai library as a Lambda Layer.
+1. `openai_python_layer.zip` - A zip file containing the OpenAI library as a Lambda Layer.
-2. openai_get_api_key.zip - The zip file containing the Python script for the openai_get_api_key Lambda function.
+2. `openai_get_api_key.zip` - A zip file containing the Python script for the `openai_get_api_key` Lambda function.
-3. lambdagpt_invoke_api.zip - The zip file containing the lambda_function.py script above for the lambdagpt_invoke_api Lambda function.
+3. `lambdagpt_invoke_api.zip` - A zip file containing the Python script for the `lambdagpt_invoke_api` Lambda function.

-To deploy the resources, follow these steps:
+## Deployment Steps ##

-1. Run terraform init to initialize the Terraform working directory.
+1. Run `terraform init` to initialize the Terraform working directory.
-2. Run terraform apply to create the resources defined in main.tf.
+2. Run `terraform apply` to create the resources defined in main.tf.
 Confirm the changes by typing yes when prompted.
 3. After the resources are created, the API Gateway URL will be displayed as an output.
-You can use this URL to make API calls to the lambdagpt_invoke_api Lambda function.
+Use this URL to make API calls to the `lambdagpt_invoke_api` Lambda function.

-Please note that you'll need to replace <OPENAI_API_KEY> in terraform.tfvars with your actual OpenAI API key, and the ARN in the get_api_key function should be replaced with the actual ARN of the openai_get_api_key Lambda function in your AWS account.
-Other variables should be set in tfvars depending on user settings.
+**Note:** Replace `<OPENAI_API_KEY>` in `terraform.tfvars` with your actual OpenAI API key.
+Replace the ARN in the `get_api_key` function with the actual ARN of the `openai_get_api_key` Lambda function in your AWS account.
+Set other variables in `tfvars` depending on your settings.